mitmedialab/lcl/_modules/week1.md

 reflect:
     forum-link: http://lcl-discuss.media.mit.edu
-    forum-button-text: Share your Thoughts
+    forum-button-text: Share Your Thoughts
     title:
     discussion-prompt: |

       Choose one (or more) of the prompts and share your thoughts with others.
-      You can do it in the discussion forum, or talk with your friends and colleagues in person if you are hosting a local meet-up.
+      You can do it in the discussion forum and/or talk with your friends and colleagues in person if you are hosting a local meet-up.

       Here are some ideas:

       * [Play with the P's](http://lcl-discuss.media.mit.edu) - Which one is your favorite P and why?
-(Don't take this questions too seriously, we know all of them are important! :))
+(Don't take this questions too seriously, we know all of them are important!)

       * [Lifelong Kindergarten approach](http://lcl-discuss.media.mit.edu) - Imagine if your learning environment was more similar to a kindergarten.
 What would be exciting?
 What would you be worried about?